ncmoliver/CryptoClustering/README.md

 **PCA3:** The largest amount of variance in PCA3 data was heavily influenced by 7 day price change.

 # 𝖗esults
-The original data elbow curve recommended k=6 resulting in 6 distinct clusters.
-The clusters reflect patterns based on the full original dataset.
-Where after applying PCA the elbow curve suggested k=8.
+The original data elbow curve recommended k=4 resulting in 4 distinct clusters.
+The clusters reflect patterns based on the original dataset.
+Where after applying PCA the elbow curve also suggested k=4, reflecting the tranformed PCA dataset.

 # Ŗeferences